vmware/versatile-data-kit/examples/ingest-and-anonymize-plugin/jobs/ingest-currency-exchange-rate/README.md

 pip install quickstart-vdk
 ```

-Now we can run the data job , it wll ingest data into local (sqlite db).
+Now we can run the data job, it will ingest data into local (sqlite db).
 This can be changed by changing ingest_method_default in config.ini
 ```bash
 cd jobs
 # Install jobs dependecies locally (those are automatically installed upon 'cloud' deploy)